 Guardians must provide appropriate veterinary or emergency care when needed

 Guardians must feed the dog the food and supplements approved by the breeder

 Guardians must be able and willing to identify and notify us immediately when a female begins her heat cycle

 Guardians must not allow a female near intact males

 Guardians must not allow a male guardian to breed with any dog other than breeder approved dogs

 Guardians must live within a reasonable driving distance from our home, typically about 10 miles and be willing to transport dog to and from breeder as needed.

 Guardians must communicate, cooperate and coordinate with the breeder any breeding related activities

 The Guardian Home program is actually a very simple program even though it may seem like there are a lot of details.
-The main thing to remember is, if we as humans truly reject the idea of puppy mills, then to our knowledge there is no better way than the guardian home program to help reputable breeders continue to breed dogs in a humane and loving environment and out of cages.
-So in order to continue to produce HAPPY and HEALTHY puppies for families who are looking for a forever pet or are in need of a service dog, we have adopted this wonderful program and it has worked very well for many experienced breeders and the families involved.
+The main thing to remember is, HAPPY and HEALTHY puppies for families who are looking for a forever pet once the Guardian Agreement has been fulfilled.

 There are 5 steps to becoming a Guardian home: